Democracy in Bangladesh: History

+Democratic backsliding under Sheikh Hasina

 But under the leadership of Sheikh Hasina since 2008, Bangladesh started to experience democratic backslide.
-In 2011, ruling Awami League amended the constitution and abolished the caretaker government system.
-Government started crackdown and purged political leaders.
+In 2011, the ruling Awami League amended the constitution and abolished the caretaker government system.
+Government started a crackdown and purged political leaders.
 In 2013, Jamaat-e-Islami Bangladesh was banned.
-Tenth parliamentary election held on 5 January, 2014, wasn’t free and fair.
+Tenth parliamentary election held on 5 January 2014, wasn’t free and fair.
 Almost all major opposition parties boycotted the elections and resulting in the incumbent Awami League-led Grand Alliance of Prime Minister Sheikh Hasina winning a landslide majority.
 The election was also criticized by foreign observers.

-Eleventh parliamentary election was held on 30 December 2018, which was won by Awami League, was also acused for vote rigging and unfairness.
+Eleventh parliamentary election was held on 30 December 2018 and was won by Awami League, yet this election was accused of vote rigging and unfairness.
+Bangladesh was ranked 26th most electoral democratic country in Asia according to V-Dem Democracy indices in 2023.

 Military and democracy

 The political system of Bangladesh allowed the military to become increasingly involved in the political framework of the country.
 Since the re-emergence of parliamentary democracy in 1991, the existence of the two major political parties (Awami League and the Bangladesh National Party) - which held two polarising ideologies - allowed civilian unrest to grow as two ideologically different camps were established, causing a high polarisation of the country.
 The struggle between the Awami League and the Bangladesh National Party made civilians become partisan.
 Along with civilian polarisation, institutions were also affected by the animosity between the two political parties as civilian institutions were continually polarised and politicised; including the army.
 The army initially grew fearful of instating civilian control as people would often regard the army to be playing partisan politics.
 As a result, both the civilians and the armed forces were less interested in instituting a civilian democracy.
 This resulted in substantial amount of civilian unrest, such as that seen in 2007, and because of which soldiers were increasingly drawn to intervene in politics to supposedly safeguard Bangladesh's democracy.

-During the post 2009 era, laws similar to the one's established in the democratic era of 1991 to 2006 had been instated which ensured more civilian control over the armed forces.
+During the post 2009 era, laws similar to the ones established in the democratic era of 1991 to 2006 had been instated which ensured more civilian control over the armed forces.
 A civilian elected prime minister became the head of state once again.
 Although former military officers remained in some political parties, the military did not possess any authority in the leadership of the parties as the parties became increasingly dynastic-ally operated.
 Civilian governments also tended to reduce the influence of the military in politics and took steps to allow more civilian institutional control of the military.
 However, in the political era after the 2009 era, it was seen that the military consistently favoured the ruling party in the government.